TacticalMetaphysics/LiSE/docs/_sources/manual.rst.txt

 When time moves forward in LiSE, it checks all its rules and allows them to change the state of the world.
 Then, LiSE sets its clock to the next turn, and is ready for time to move forward another turn.
+LiSE remembers the entire history of the game, so that you can travel back to previous turns and try things a different way.
+This is also convenient for debugging simulation rules.

 LiSE can keep track of multiple timelines, called "branches," which can split off from one another.
 Branches normally don't affect one another, though it's possible to write rules that change one branch when they are run in another.